 - 2018 Jun 06

-I love what I get the God-given opportunity to do.
+I love what I get, the God-given opportunity, to do.
 I love being a mom of three very different children.
 I love being a wife, a friend, and a co-worker.
-I love working with churches, pastors, and anyone who has a heart to serve single mothers and their families.
+I love working with churches, pastors, and anyone who has the heart to serve single mothers and their families.
 However, there have been too many times to count over the last several years, where I worked myself into complete exhaustion and burn-out.
-I would find myself short-tempered, rude, bitter, and angry and unwilling to share why.
+I would find myself short-tempered, rude, bitter, angry, and unwilling to share why.

 Even with the grace-giving hand of God so abundantly blessing our ministry work, our marriage, or our children, there is still that little voice inside us that can ask, “Am I making a difference?
 Should I be doing this?
 How can I go on when the needs of those around me are so great?”

 Why am I so exhausted?
 Why do I sometimes struggle to push through?
 Why do I feel so overwhelmed in ministry?

 It was only when I was near drowning in my exhaustion and sought God through my desperation that he revealed some revelations that I’d like to share with you:

 1. Know your role.

 When we understand that our role in life is not to be everything to everyone, we then understand that we do not have to fix the world or our kids or our co-workers.
 We are not in the business of fixing others.
 We are in the business of pointing people to the God who can.
 Our role in life is to continue to direct people to the Lord Jesus as their source of strength, courage, patience, and prayer answerer – not for us to be those things.